Dogger Bank Offshore Wind Farm Powers Up: Unleashing 3.6GW of Clean Energy

 Credit: Dogger Bank Wind Farm

-In a historic development, the Dogger Bank offshore wind farm, with a colossal capacity of 3.6GW, has commenced its first electricity production.
+In a historic development, the Dogger Bank wind farm, with a colossal capacity of 3.6GW, has commenced its first electricity production.
 Situated 70 nautical miles off the coast in the UK, this ambitious project is being executed in three phases known as Dogger Bank A, B, and C. Notably, this marks the debut of high-voltage direct current (HVDC) technology in a UK wind farm, as power from the initial offshore at Dogger Bank A is seamlessly transmitted to the national grid.

 This momentous achievement follows the installation of the world-renowned GE Vernova's Haliade-X 13MW turbines, among the largest and most potent offshore wind turbines globally, at the Dogger Bank site.
 It is worth noting that this represents the first time Haliade-X units have been energized offshore anywhere in the world.